sfeijao/IGNIS/README-CI.md

-# YSNM_BOT — Quick dev guide
+# IGNIS_BOT — Quick dev guide

-This repository contains the YSNM Discord bot and the website dashboard.
+This repository contains the IGNIS Discord bot and the website dashboard.

 Quick commands